joyent/vera/docs/interface.md

 }
 ```

-The version is the RAFT index.
-The owner is the ip address of the client that
+The index is the RAFT index corresponding to the item create request.
+The owner
-set the data.
+is the IP address of the client that set the data.

 TODO
-* Should we use the ip address or something else that identifies the client?
+* Should we use the IP address or something else that identifies the client?

 ### Push

 This pushes an object onto a list.
 Pushes must be done over a web socket.
 Any data created by a client will be removed when the client is no longer
 connected to Vera.
+Data is immutable once it has been pushed onto the list.
+The data field can be any JSON structure.

 Request:
 ```
 {
-    "rid": "xyz",
+    "req_id": "xyz",
     "action": "push",
     "path": "/data/foo/bar",
     "data": { ... }